 Skip to content

-Home CLI Ask & Search
+Home CLI Core workflow Ask & Search

-/ask and /search
+/ask & /search

 /ask is conversational metadata Q&A grounded in AMX's internal search catalog.
 You ask in natural language; AMX retrieves the most relevant tables / columns / docs / code, and the LLM answers using only that retrieved context (so answers don't hallucinate columns that don't exist). /search is the lower-level command that powers /ask — useful when you want to inspect what's indexed without involving the LLM.